datamadic/datamadic.github.io/blog/content/posts/fun.md

 $$(x, y) => (y,x) = \{[(a,1), (1,a)], [(a,2), (2,a)], [(b,1), (1,b)], [(b,2), (2,b)]\}$$

-So far all of our functions have only dealt with arguments they have been passed and returned values when called but what a really like about our new definition of a function is just how unifying.
+So far all of our functions have only dealt with arguments they have been passed and returned values when called but what I really like about our new definition of a function is just how flexible it is.
 Consider the following

 ```js